For this church:

 Arch late C13; note keeling on pillars

 Tomb recess 1280-1290

-(2) Intact slab lying loose at east end of south aisle, carved in bold relief.
-Eight-armed cross with a ring of round-leaf bracelets, with disc at top of shaft and stepped calvary base.
+(3) Intact slab lying until recently at east end of south aisle, but now in the north transept.
+Eight-armed cross, carved in bold relief, with a ring of round-leaf bracelets, a disc at the top of shaft and a stepped calvary base.

-(3) Part of head of slab e-used as east side of aumbry in north wall of north transept, cut into by grooves of rebate of door and a horizontal shelf.
-Simple but well-executed design, incised; round-leaf bracelet cross with disc at top of shaft.
+(4) Part of the head of slab re-used as east side of aumbry in north wall of north transept, cut into by grooves of rebate of door and a horizontal shelf.
+Simple but well-executed incised design, incised; round-leaf bracelet cross with disc at top of shaft.

 Descriptions and drawings of the cross slabs courtesy of Peter Ryder.

 It is stated by Ewan Christian that C15 timbers from the roof of the chancel removed during the restoration were used in the choir pews.